-- Do not stop taking ELIQUIS® (apixaban) without talking to the doctor who prescribed it for you.
+- For people taking ELIQUIS® (apixaban) for atrial fibrillation: Do not stop taking ELIQUIS without talking to the doctor who prescribed it for you.
 Stopping ELIQUIS increases your risk of having a stroke.

 ELIQUIS may need to be stopped prior to surgery or a medical or dental procedure.
 Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
 If you have to stop taking ELIQUIS, your doctor may prescribe another medicine to help prevent a blood clot from forming.

 - ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood-clotting.